Install and configure Dovecot

 telnet localhost imap2 (for IMAP).
 You should see something like the following:

-You can get the SSL certificate from a Certificate Issuing Authority or you can create self-signed one (see certificates-and-security for details).
+You can get the SSL certificate from a Certificate Issuing Authority or you can create self-signed one.
 Once you create the certificate, you will have a key file and a certificate file that you want to make known in the config shown above.

 To access your mail server from another computer, you must configure your firewall to allow connections to the server on the necessary ports.

 POP3 - 110

 - The Dovecot website has more general information about Dovecot.